department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 - Ignore anything not `CH`
 - Ignore anything without a stationNumber
-- Ignore hold calculated from reportCompleteDate
+- hold calculated from reportCompleteDate, (midnight on this day is presumed)
   - DiagnosticReport.issued
 - no hold date for reports that have been amended (status of `C`)
 - no hold date for covid